flashnuke/BinanceExtensionCPP/README.md

 		2. All unique endpoint structs require that the client object contains keys and is not a public client.

 ## REST client
-All REST request methods accept a pointer to a Params object.
-This object holds the parameters that would be generated into a query string and sent as the request body.
+All REST request methods take a pointer to a `Params` object.
+This object holds the parameters that would be generated to a query string and sent as the request body.
-<br /> Endpoints that do not require any params, have a default argument that passes a `nullptr` (beware if using threads).
-Signing requests is done after generating the query, and the Params object remains unchanged.
+<br /> Endpoints that do not require any params, have a default argument which is a `nullptr` (beware if using threads).
+<br />* Signing requests is done after generating the query, and the `Params` object remains unchanged.
 - #### 'Params' object
 	The `Params` object holds all parameters in an `unordered_map`, and thus allows quick access and modification during runtime.
 The idea here is to prepare most of the request body and have it ready at all time. (**i.e: have the side and quantity ready at all times.
 Price may be set on signal, using the time complexity of `unordered_map` insertion**)
 	<br />You can set  or delete parameters from the object using the methods `set_param<type>()` and `delete_param()`.
-Using the `flush_params()` method will delete all params from the object.
+Using`flush_params()` method will delete all params from the object.
 	<br />It is also possible to set a default `recvWindow` value that would be set again after each flush, using the `set_recv()` method.
 - #### Response type
 	Each REST request returns a JSON type objet, that holds the three following keys: